A category search for machine knitting/mosaics and mazes design will lead to my previous blog posts on the topic.

 The question has come up in forums as to whether the DBJ separation can be used for mosaics and mazes.
 The “Japanese” one, which prevents elongation by knitting each color for each row only once does not since these shapes rely on knitting the same needle selection twice in each color.
 The default separation in the Passap or the designer self-drawn one that will knit each identical spot in the motif separation twice.
 The design is elongated.
 Susanna wrote a technique for use on the E6000 for having the console perform the color conversion for true mosaic knitting.
 The repeat shown earlier in this post separated for DBJis compared here with the earlier wrong separation for “mosaic knitting” and found to appear identical.
 The process was a quicker way than that of dealing with different colors for ground and design

-here I am revisiting the same image.
+Here I am revisiting the same image.
 To begin with, a repeat is isolated and processed in numbers (top row), and then in turn in Gimp.
-Always tile repeat to check for any errors and to see if the final image represents what is desired
+Always tile repeat to check for any errors and to see if the final image represents what was planned.

 Julie Haveland Beer shared a file on how to Convert Mosaic Knitting Chart to KM Skip Stitch Diagram (shared with her permission), as mentioned in my post on numbers-to-gimp-to-create-images-for-electronic-download/